byteOfWisdom/irrad_device_detection/README.md

-detects devices for irrad_control and generates udev.rules accordingly
+detects devices for irrad_control and generates symlinks so that irrad_control (hopefully) actually finds them when launching.